City Landmark – The So-Called “Mayank Austen Soofi’s Attic”, Hauz Khas Village

 I spent years in this attic in Delhi’s Hauz Khas Village.
 There I realised my dream of becoming a published author.
 There I wrote all the four “alternative city guides” of my The Delhi Walla series.
 There I wrote my second book, Nobody Can Love You More: Life in Delhi’s Red Light District.
 There I began my newspaper career by writing city pieces for the now-defunct Outlook City Limits.
 There I have written hundreds and hundreds of long and small City Life dispatches for Hindustan Times.
 There I saw my blog, The Delhi Walla, expanding into a never-ending epic.

 And now this attic is no longer mine.
-Hauz Khas Village is turning into an AirBnB paradise and my landlord claimed it back, transforming what was my den into a place for anybody who can afford it for 3,600 rupees per night.
+Hauz Khas Village is turning into an AirBnB paradise and my landlord claimed it back, transforming what was my den into a place for anybody who can afford it for 4,500 rupees (plus GST plus AirBnB charge) per night.

 And yet, this remains my place.